Midhurst Railways: The Chichester and Midhurst Railway

 The construction of the original Chichester to Midhurst line was suspended, and all but abandoned, until in 1872 a group of local speculators proposed taking over the construction.
-Their obvious intention was to sell the works on to the highest bidder, but they did not press the scheme forward until 1875 when they presented a Parliamentary Bill.
-The LBSCR objected, and in Parliament the Company managed to take control of the proposals.
-The London, Brighton and South Coast Railway (Chichester and Midhurst Railway) Act of 13 July 1876 was passed, giving the LBSCR control of the now defunct Chichester and Midhurst company's assets.
+Their obvious intention was to sell the works on to the highest bidder, but they did not press the scheme forward until 1875 when they presented a parliamentary bill.
+The LBSCR objected, and in Parliament the company managed to take control of the proposals.
+The London, Brighton, and South Coast Railway (Chichester and Midhurst Railway) Act 1876 (39 & 40 Vict. c. cix) of 13 July 1876 was passed, giving the LBSCR control of the now defunct Chichester and Midhurst company's assets.
 The route was amended slightly in 1877.
 The junction at Midhurst was to be altered so that LBSCR trains from Chichester could continue without reversal to Pulborough; This involved moving the Midhurst station eastwards.

 A late enhancement to the line was made when the LBSCR arranged to provide a separate independent track from the point of junction near Fishbourne into Chichester station to avoid interruption to main line trains.
 Three tunnels were required on the line and the very difficult geology made them expensive.
 The completed line was calculated to have cost over £291,000.

-Col Yolland of the Board of Trade visited the line on 24 June 1881 but was not satisfied that the works were complete and safe.
+Col. Yolland of the Board of Trade visited the line on 24 June 1881 but was not satisfied that the works were complete and safe.
 Yolland revisited in July and approved the line, and it opened to the public on 11 July 1881.

 Singleton station was provided with four platform faces and extensive siding accommodation, so as to dela with the peak traffic associated with Goodwood races.
 As the line now used the new Midhurst station, the earlier Mid-Sussex & Midhurst Railway station there was reduced to the status of a goods station.